-If you are looking to advance your career in business, pursuing a Master of Business Administration (MBA) degree is typically seen as a worthy investment.
+If you are looking to advance your career in business, pursuing a Master of Business Administration (MBA) degree is typically a worthy investment.
 Often, the long-term benefits of earning the degree—including salary gains and career advancement opportunities—outweigh the degree program's immediate financial and time costs.

 Along with the potential financial benefits, many corporate recruiters consider an MBA degree an asset because of the job skills degree holders commonly possess.
 Additionally, participating in an MBA program can set you up with lucrative networking opportunities and business contacts via your school’s career placement programs, your classmates, and your program faculty.